 Set your expectations high.

 You won’t always rise to the level of the expectations you have for yourself, but you will never be able to rise above the imaginary ceiling you construct in your mind.
 How high do you want to set those expectations?
 How high would you like to go?

 Focus on where you want to go.

-Your life will also be affected by how much you allow the things around you-like a shot blocker-to affect the direction of your journey.
-You will not be able to do anything about removing all the distractions you find along the way.
+Your life will be affected by whether you allow things around you—like a shot blocker—to affect your trajectory.
+You won’t be able to remove all the distractions you find along the way.
 The key is to continue to focus your thoughts on where you want to go, regardless of those distractions.
 What do you want your tomorrow to look like?
 Allow your mind and heart to embrace that direction.

 Sound off: What’s a goal you’re currently working toward reaching?

 Huddle up with your kids and ask, “What is one goal you want to achieve?”